rweickelt/qst/doc/usage.rst

 Later we will learn a way to :ref:`define multiple test case in one document
 <tutorial_inline-testcases>`.

 Custom properties are also helpful in large test cases.
-Instead of hard- coding parameters everywhere in-line, it is better to to put them upfront to make the test case more readable.
+Instead of hard-coding parameters everywhere in-line, it is better to to put them upfront to make the test case more readable.
 This applies to all components in general and is `common practise in QML <https://doc.qt.io/qt-5/qml-codingconventions.html>`_.

+.. _signal-handlers:

 Attaching signal handlers
 -------------------------